tinesoft/generator-ngx-library/README.md

 The documentation will be available at : `https://USERNAME.github.io/REPO_NAME/doc/` (provided you chose to generate one) or at `https://USERNAME.github.io/REPO_NAME/`, if you chose to skip demo application generation.

+# Troubleshooting

+See most common problems, and how to solve them [here](TROUBLESHOOTING.md).

 # Support